if-05-01-A-fall-2018/intro-to-operating-systems-ivonnegattringer/SteamOS.md

 # SteamOS
 ## Brief Description

-SteamOS is a product produced by Valve and runs on the same x86 architecture as Windos.
+SteamOS is a product developed by Valve and runs on the same x86 architecture as Windos.

 It is recommended not to use it as a normal OS.
 It is made for Gaming and Gamers.
 It is directly connected with your Steam Account and you can already play a quater of all Games availible on Steam on this OS and its getting more.
 It is a free Operating System.